-2.6 Smoking
+2.7 Smoking

 The Company operates a smoke-free workplace.
 Smoking (which includes the use of e-cigarettes and personal vaporisers) is only permitted in clearly designated outside areas.
-Smoking is strictly prohibited throughout all Company premises and vehicles.
 Smoking in any undesignated place is an act of gross misconduct that will usually result in dismissal.